roharal/CZ2006-Project/README.md

-# CZ2006-Project
+# NTU CZ2006 Group Project

-# Coursework Group Project
+# exploreSG
 Our team has created a native mobile application that suggests things to do or places to visit in Singapore and help them get to those places.

 Features include: